nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 *Sequence diagram of AddPerformance*
 DeletePerformanceList is a subclass of Command.
 It allows the user to delete a performance from a desired performance list under an Event.
-The method deleteFromList() calls getPerformance() from itself, which get the user input for Performance parameters of the Performance to be deleted, and return a Performance.
+The method execute() calls deletePerformance() from the same class, which then calls getPerformance() from itself to get the user input, Performance parameters of the Performance to be deleted, and return a Performance.
 The Performance attained from getPerformance() will be deleted from a desired performanceList.

 1. Edit performanceList